jschhie/Financial-Visualizer/README.md

 ## Features
 - GUI and visual graphs are supported by Tkinter and matlibplot modules, respectively
 - Database stores transaction records and retrieves relevant records through SQLite3 queries
+  - Avoids SQL injection and exceptions at runtime by ensuring that all user input is valid
 - Allows users to cancel a transcation and return to the Main Menu at any time

 ## Visual Demo